CoRiis/conv_VAE_pneumonia/README.md

 Lung Opacities Detection using Auxiliary Deep Generative Models

-Overview of code -> go to main.ipynb
+Go though code in main.ipynb for a overview.
+Read paper for more details.

 In order to run the code, download data set at: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge